-As a result of Coronavirus, many more of us have been making the switch to teaching ESL and business English online.
-For me, this has been a learning curve and and has led me to reevaluate my approach to the materials I use.
+As a result of Covid-19, many more of us have been making the switch to teaching ESL and Business English online.
+For me, this has been a steep learning curve and and has led me to re-evaluate my approach to the materials I use.

 In the short term I will be retooling some of the existing content for more online-friendly use, and in the future I will be creating content designed to be used purely in an online environment.